Before Robin and I left Willimantic, we had one last picture to take.

-Here is the Essex Steam Train leaving Essex right on time at 11:00AM.
-Sit back, relax and enjoy a ride along the Connecticut River aboard the Essex Steam Train.
+Here is the Essex Steam Train leaving right on time at 11:00AM.
+Sit back, relax and enjoy a ride along the Connecticut River.

 This was your northbound trip on the Essex Steam Train.

-Now the train will back to the siding at Deep River Landing where the steam engine runs around the train.
+Now it would reverse to the siding at Deep River Landing where the steam engine runs around the train.

-The trip to Deep River Landing where the boat passengers will all detrain to take their cruise on the Connecticut River.
+The trip to Deep River Landing where the boat passengers detrain to take their cruise on the Connecticut River.
 Now we will watch the engine run around our train.

 The engine will now back us to Essex.